acornk13/Resume/README.md

 # Resume
-Resume for a aws course
+Resume for an aws course